MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Problem Definition and Preliminaries

 \subsection{Preliminaries}

-{\bf Diffusion Models.} Diffusion models aim to model a probability transformation from a prior Gaussian distribution $p_{prior} \in \mathcal{N}(\mathbf{0}, \mathbf{I})$ to a target distribution $p_{target}$ as a markov chain model with learned Gaussian transitions, which consists of two processes: a diffusion (also called forward) process and a denoising (also called reverse) process.
+{\bf Diffusion Models.} Diffusion models aim to model a probability transformation from a prior Gaussian distribution $p_{prior} \in \mathcal{N}(\mathbf{0}, \mathbf{I})$ to a target distribution $p_{target}$.
+It consists of two processes, \emph{i.e.}, a diffusion (also called forward) process and a denoising (also called reverse) process.

 \emph{1) The diffusion process} aims to iteratively add a noise from a Gaussian distribution to a target data $x_{0} \sim p_{target}$ to transform $x_{0}$ into $x_{1},x_{2}, ..., x_{T}$.
 The final $x_{T}$ tends to become a sample point from the prior distribution $p_{prior} \in \mathcal{N}(\mathbf{0}, \mathbf{I})$ when the number of iterations $T$ tends to big enough.
 The diffusion process aims to learn a noise prediction model $\epsilon_{\theta}(x_{t}, t)$ for estimating the added noise at time $t-1$ from $x_{t}$, which is then used to recovery the target data in denoising process.
 The training object $L$ is as follows: where $\|\cdot\|_2^2$ denotes a mean squared error loss.
-It is worth noting that the above training object defined in Eq.~\eqref{eq_1} can be performed in any time step $t$ with the iterations of adding noise due to its good closed form at any time step $t$.
-That is, where $\beta_t \in (0,1)$ is a variance hyperparameter, which is experimentally set in linear increasing manner from a small value (e.g., $10^{-4}$) to a large value (e.g., 0.02).
+It is worth noting that the above training object defined in Eq.~\eqref{eq_1} can be performed at any time step $t$ without the iterations of adding noise due to its good closed form at any time step $t$.
+That is, where $\beta_t \in (0,1)$ is a variance hyperparameter.